DragonBox/uplift-documentation/source/faq.rst

 Why can't Uplift use out of box unity packages?
 ===============================================

-Standard unitypackages need to be repackaged together with an *Upset* file in order for Uplift to work with them.
+Standard unitypackages need to be completed with an *Upset* file in order for Uplift to work with them.
 Uplift needs extra information such as name, version, license, dependencies, license to do its work.
 See `../files/upset` for more information about the Upset file.